Diplomatic immunity: Rents

 In one case, for example, officials from Zaire stopped paying rent to their private landlord and ran up $400,000 in debt.
 When the landlord sued, the US State Department defended the Zaireans on the basis of diplomatic immunity, and a circuit court agreed.
 When the landlord finally cut off the utilities, the officials fled without paying their back rent.
-The landlords reportedly later reached an "amicable agreement" with the Zaire government.
+The landlords reportedly later reached an "amicable agreement" with the Zairean government.

 Alimony and child support

 The issue of abusing diplomatic immunity in family relations, especially alimony and child support, has become so widespread that it prompted discussion at the 1995 UN Fourth World Conference on Women, in Beijing.
 Historically, the United Nations has not become involved with family disputes and has refused to garnish the wages of diplomats who owe money for child support, citing sovereign immunity.
 However, in September 1995, the incumbent head of Legal Affairs for the United Nations acknowledged there was a moral and legal obligation to take at least a partial responsibility in family disputes.
 Fathers working as diplomats who refused to fulfill their family-related financial duties were increasing in numbers in the United Nations: several men who had left their wives and children were still claiming UN dependency, travel, and education allowances for their families, though they are no longer supporting those families.